Juno-Joseph/Project-3/readme.md

 CREDITS:

 ## Mret Hein
-Design and develop RESTful APIs using Node.js and Express.
-Implement authentication, session management, and security (e.g., password hashing).
-Handle database operations (CRUD) with MongoDB.
+Design the main/profile quiz page
-Manage business logic for quizzes, scoring, and leaderboard.
+Manage general logic for quizzes, scoring, and leaderboard.
-Design MongoDB schemas for users, quizzes, and leaderboard.
+Handle database operations (CRUD) with MongoDB Fetching user data from MongoDB to display it Implement fetching of random questions from Open Trivia DB API Sends answers to the backend to check correctness and update the score.
+Post request to updateScore

 ## Juno Joseph
-Design and implement user interfaces (UI) using HTML, CSS, and JavaScript.
+Design the sign-in/sign-up pages
+Implement user authentification (right or wrong username/password) User session management
+Password hashing
 Ensure responsive and accessible layouts.
-Integrate frontend with backend APIs (e.g., for quiz questions, scores, leaderboard).
-Implement client-side validation and user experience enhancements.
-Write and execute test cases for all features.
-Identify and report bugs or usability issues
-Deployed the server in the cloud service
+Implement middleware to ensure only logged-in users can access quiz and profile routes Deployed the server in the cloud service

 ## Akash Ramkaran
-Ensure data integrity and optimize queries.
-Manage database backups and migrations.
+Design the results page
+Design MongoDB schemas for users, quizzes, and leaderboard.
+View and Updating Leaderboard
+Create and implement the routes
+Implement middleware to ensure only logged-in users can access quiz and profile routes Integrate frontend with backend APIs (e.g., for quiz questions, scores, leaderboard).